 The General Data Protection Regulation is designed to strengthen and unify data privacy requirements across the European Union.
 The regulation, which is to come into effect May 25th 2018, reinforces citizen’s rights in the digital age and to the new security requirements that accompany this era of the Internet.
-The application of the GDPR implies that all companies should revise their procedures, from how they obtain data, to how it is processed, stored and protected in terms of their security environment.
+However, the application of the GDPR implies that all companies should revise their procedures, from how they obtain data, to how it is processed, stored and protected in terms of their security environment.

 Some key changes of the new GDPR:

-- Data Protection Officer – All companies must appoint a data protection officer and this appointment must be communicated to the competent authority.
+- In order to follow the new regulations, your company will appoint a new data protection officer who communicates with competent authority.
 It is then the authorities job to ensure that the company complies with the new regulations.

-- New Principle of Accountability – The concept of accountability requires that companies be able to validate the ways in which they comply.
+- The concept of accountability requires that companies be able to validate the ways in which they comply.
 With the new GDPR data protection policies and procedures when conducting business.

-- Consent Must be Explicit – The consumer or data owner must give explicit consent in the form of a statement or clear affirmative action for a company to use their personal data.
+- The consumer or data owner must give explicit consent in the form of a statement or clear affirmative action for a company to use their personal data.
 Legal consent must be given and the onus is on the data controller to prove that the data owner gave his/her explicit consent.